cschindlbeck/dockerized-wp/README.md

-# Wordpress Site for Solecitos
+# Dockerized Wordpress Site

-Handle a WordPress site locally for Solecitos via a dockerized environment
+Dockerized environment in order to develop a WordPress site locally

+Don't forget to backup db_data and wordpress directories

 ## Known bugs / TODO

 - Change wp-config.php in wordpress to correct credentials until wordpress dir is version-controlled

-## Dockerized
+## Usage

 Three services for DB, apache2 and WordPress, build them via